robotlovesyou/tell/README.md

 ## Til Interface Language

 Til is an interface definition language.
 A til file consists of directives, message definitions and service definitions.

+### Comments and Doc Comments

+Ordinary comments are prefixed with a double forward slash '//'.
+The entire line will be ignored by the compiler.

+Doc comments are prefixed with a triple forward slash '///'.
+They are automatically associated with the item which follows them in the source, be it a directive, a message, a field a service or a call.
+The are emitted in generated code and can also be used for documentation generation

 ### Directives